chrisvugrinec/aks-sec-demo/README.md

 - Policies
 - Application Security

+*Accessibility*
 Accessibility is making the "attack" surface as small as possible.
-The less exposed you are the harder it will be to be discovered.
 In order to access this AKS cluster you will need to have network accessibility which is not directly exposed to the internet initially.
 Mitigation for this implementation:

 - AKS private cluster
 - Enforce traffic (UDR) to expose only via Azure Firewall
 - Disallow creation of public (internet) services on AKS

+*Authentication/ Authorisation*
 This cluster is only valid by Persons with a valid credential.
 Next to that a Non personal account (Service Principal) will be generated for potential build pipelines.
 There will be a distinction in Administrators (maintainers of the (AKS) infra) and developer (the end users of this cluster).
 RBAC will be implemented so that the Personal and Non Personal accounts can only do the allowed operations with the designated namespace within the cluster.
 No cluster wide roles will be implemented.
 Mitigations for RBAC and IAM: